Whitney Warren-Alexander, LMFT, LADC

 She is also currently a licensed supervisor in LMFT and LADC for the State of Oklahoma and can supervise LMFT and LADC license applicants.
 She is an AAMFT-Approved Supervisor for LMFT candidates.
 She currently supervises the graduate and undergraduate interns who work at her practice.

-As a clinical intern at The Warren Alexander Group, Trent utilizes an income-based sliding scale for payment.
+As a clinical intern at The Warren Alexander Group, Sierra utilizes an income-based sliding scale for payment.

 Courtney Bolejack-Lowe, LPC